www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/compatibility-portability-and-adaptability/2025-02-25-t59-port-shell-project-to-java-and-the-network-worker.md

   Especially, changing functionality backwards compatible is alot easier with the statically typed Java than the dynamically typed Python.
 * Simplify writing tests for such functions, which sometime got broken for the Python parts as tests are harder to write and execute for these.
 * Make it easier to generate simple setup scripts for servers without requiring a full Shell project installation on the target server.
+# Acceptance Note
+Instead of porting the shell project and the network worker to Java, the Python code is improved by simplifying it and adding tests, that are automatically executed on any execution of these.

+The reason for that is, that requiring a minimal and relatively old Python 3 instance, allows one to execute commands with complex arguments easily on servers without any or minimal setup as most Linux Distros have Python 3 by default.
+As Java does not support a good argument parsing lib by default, a server would need Java and Maven be available in the correct version.
+Old Java/Maven version could be supported, but this would require managing multiple Java versions on the server at once, as the project's software requires a relatively new Java version.
+In other words, Java is still relatively complex to be used for scripting.

+Building the software from scratch is considered very important at this project.
+Python 3 is used instead of Java in order to support as many servers and operating systems as possible.

+In the future a Java implementation might be a better idea, but right now this does not seem to be the case.
 # Tasks
 * [x] Python is important for complex scripts and therefore Python should not be deprecated.
   If Python is not deprecated, there is no need for a Java implementation of worker execute and